Commonly used abbreviation when referring to the all-important science of aerodynamics.

 The amount a car accelerates at high speeds or in its highest gear.

-Aggressive driving involving a lot of bumping and rubbing.
+Aggressive driving involves a lot of bumping and rubbing.

-A braking technique which requires a driver to apply brake pedal pressure during a turn so as to reduce speed as little as possible, without losing control.
+A braking technique that requires a driver to apply brake pedal pressure during a turn so as to reduce speed as little as possible, without losing control.
 Sometimes referred to as "late braking".